BangLeCao/Control-DC-Motor-using-Algorithm-PID-Fuzzy-Logic/README.md

 # Control-DC-Motor-using-Algorithm-PID-Fuzzy-Logic
 This project uses STM32F4 microcontroller to apply PID algorithm to control DC motor position and speed.
-PID algorithm applies fuzzy logic to increase control accuracy and control quality.
+PID algorithm applies fuzzy logic to increase control accuracy and quality.

 Via USB communication between microcontroller and PC to transmit and receive data.